For dementia related issues, be ready with some 24/7 helpline numbers and websites.

 Will talk to those in Canada

-This page is a result of my not knowing all the resources I had I could call when I felt threatened by my LO with Alzheimer’s and vascular dementia, anxiety and COPD.
+This page is a result of my not knowing all the resources I could call when I felt threatened by my LO with Alzheimer’s and vascular dementia, anxiety and COPD.
 I was beside myself with anxiety and fear.
-These numbers need to be close by…DO NOT be afraid to call them.
-Mention that your LO has dementia to the people you speak to so they understand your situation better.

-For those times when a friend or family member does not seem to be the support you are looking for, these numbers could help guide you to a solution to your situation.
+For those times when a caregiver needs to explore additional support, these numbers could help locate help towards a solution to your situation.
 Bookmark this page, or write your own list and place it where it is visible.

 24/7 Help-Lines (c) 2021 Judith Allen Shone